K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 Wiki Pages will contain more as I get further along in this effort.

-I hope to soon design a PCB to mount the CPU module of choice, buffers, jacks, LEDS if used, and perhaps an OLED display.
+I hope to soon design a PCB to mount the CPU module of choice, buffers, jacks, LEDS if used, and an optional OLED display.
 It would have a 12V to 5V regulator and a 12V 2.1mm x 5.5mm standard coaxial DC power jack, maybe a power switch.
-There will be conenctors for the outputs and input.
+There will be connectors for the outputs and input.
 They could be 13 phono (aka RCA) jacks or possibly a high density connector of some sort.
 I like the green ones with push-in or screw terminals.
 There are also DB9 and HD9 breakouts with screw terminals on a snmall PCB that use the same green terminals.